jaimeiniesta/metainspector/README.md

 You give it an URL, and it lets you easily get its title, links, images, charset, description, keywords, meta tags...

-## Maintenance mode

-Due to a lack of time to dedicate to open source projects, this gem is in maintenance mode.
-I'm not actively working on new features, but I will apply security patches and dependency upgrades.
-Pull requests are still welcome but will only be considered if they come with tests and documentation.

 ## Installation

 Install the gem from RubyGems: